JorisWijnen/spongemockify/README.md

 #### Easy copy paste access

-It will concatenate all arguments to one string, so quoation marks are not needed.
+It will concatenate all arguments to one string, so quoation marks are not needed.This helps with pasting a copied text after the command.

+The output is copied to the clipboard